folio-org/folio-org.github.io/guides/rename-module.md

 ## Add to reference environments

+Before proceeding, do double-check that the ModuleDescriptor utilises the "[replaces](#replaces)" facility.

 After the initial snapshot artifacts have been deployed by CI, add the new module to the snapshot [reference environments](/guides/automation/#reference-environments).
 Follow the FAQ to [install](/faqs/how-to-install-new-module/) the new module.

+If the interface name and version remains the same, then this task is straight-forward renaming in the platform configuration.

-Leave the old one in-place at this stage.
-It will be [removed](#remove-from-reference-environments) from some environments after all other modules in FOLIO CI, that use the old interface name, have upgraded to require the new one.
+If the interface name has changed, then leave the old one in-place at this stage.
+It will be [removed](#remove-from-reference-environments) from some environments after all other modules in FOLIO CI, that use the old interface name, have upgraded to "require" the new one.

 ## Adjust Stripes Platforms

-After initial releases, adjust the configured module name and version in [platform-complete](https://github.com/folio-org/platform-complete) master and snapshot branches.
+After the **initial release**, adjust the configured module name and version in [platform-complete](https://github.com/folio-org/platform-complete) master branch.
 Follow the [release procedures for platforms](/guidelines/release-procedures/#add-to-platforms).

 ## Prepare Jira project